Skip to main content

 // The absolute path to the root directory of your project.

-rootDir: string,
+rootDir?: string,

 // Override `.stylex.js` with your own extension.